makovalab/lab-website/content/member/saswat_kumar_mohanty.md

 +++

 Saswat is interested in understanding the evolution of non-B-DNA structures in primates.
-Currently, he's been working mainly on a specific type of non-B-DNA structure called the G-quadruplex or G4.
-He' s been developing bioinformatic tools to analyse genome wide distribution of these structures.
+Currently, he is working mainly on a specific type of non-B-DNA structure called the G-quadruplex or G4, for example, developing bioinformatic tools to analyze genome-wide distribution of these structures.